 - a.
 Advances to officers and employees are noninterest-bearing and will generally be settled through liquidation and salary deduction, respectively.
 These receivables will be settled within the next financial year. - b.
-Installment contract receivables arises from sale of real estate and is collectible in monthly installments over a period ranging from one to 10 years which bears monthly interest rates of 14.0% to 16.0% in 2018 and 2017 computed on the diminishing balance. - Interest income earned amounted to ₱6.46 million and ₱7.92 million in 2018 and 2017, respectively (Note 14). - c.
-Advances to suppliers and contractors are payments made to suppliers as contracts with them generally require advance payment.
-The amount will be applied as part of the full payment of the contracted price. - d.
+Installment contract receivables arises from sale of real estate and is collectible in monthly installments over a period ranging from one to 10 years which bears monthly interest rates of 14.0% to 16.0% in 2019 and 2018 computed on the diminishing balance.

+Interest income earned amounted to \$\mathbb{P}4.28\$ million and \$\mathbb{P}6.46\$ million in 2019 and 2018, respectively (Note 14).

+c.
 Other receivables consist mostly of receivables from unit owners.